deepak7642/Unique-and-Real-World-based-Projects/README.md

 ***Explore the solution here :- [Fraud Detection](https://www.kaggle.com/code/deepakkaura/ieee-cis-a-story-of-fraud-detection)***

 ---

+## 4) Finance : The Tale of Loan Approval

+**Problem Statement:**

+The loan approval dataset serves as a compilation of financial records and related data utilized to assess the qualification of individuals or organizations seeking loans from a lending institution.
+Key factors within the dataset encompass elements like CIBIL score, income, employment status, loan term, loan amount, assets value, and loan status.
+The challenge lies in leveraging this dataset for machine learning and data analysis purposes, aiming to create models and algorithms that accurately predict the probability of loan approval based on the provided features.

+* **The Goal :-**
+Favorite Algorithms vs New Algorithm : When it comes to tackling classification problems, the question arises – are the tried-and-true favorite algorithms still the reigning champions, or should we search for new for potentially more effective solutions?
+Also exploring the confusion matrix, especially the Type-1 Error, Type-2 Error and True Negative results.

+***Explore the solution here :- [Loan Approval with deployment](https://www.kaggle.com/code/deepakkaura/finance-a-tale-of-loan-approval)***

 #### Note - Seeking for more projects click here :- [More projects](https://www.kaggle.com/deepakkaura/code)